top of page

 The noun 'pariah' traces its etymological origins to India, where it has a deeply rooted historical significance.
 The term derives from the Tamil word 'paraiyar' or 'paraiyan,' which referred to a specific social group in India's caste system.
 The Paraiyars were often considered outside the traditional social hierarchy, marginalized, and subjected to discrimination.
 In the 17th century, European colonizers encountered this term and adapted it into English as 'pariah' to describe individuals who were rejected or cast out from society, typically due to their beliefs, behavior, or social status.
 Consequently, 'pariah' has come to symbolize someone who faces ostracism and exclusion, reflecting its historical origins in the Indian caste system.

-Quiz: Find the meaning of pariah
+Find the correct meaning of the noun pariah:

 Try Again!